charlesl46/exif-date-setter/README.md

 # exif-date-setter

-A litle Python tool to set EXIF metadata date on image files based on date found in the folder title.
+A little Python tool to set EXIF metadata date on image files based on date found in the folder title.

 Works typically well with this type of folder architecture :